franciscoescher/golinkedin/README.md

 )

 func main() {
-  // first, you need to create a client with your api key credentials scopes := []string{"r_liteprofile", "r_emailaddress"}
+  // first, you need to create a builder with your api key credentials scopes := []string{"r_liteprofile", "r_emailaddress"}
-  client := linkedin.NewClient("CLIENT_ID", "CLIENT_SECRET", scopes, "REDIRECT_URL")
+  builder := linkedin.NewBuilder("CLIENT_ID", "CLIENT_SECRET", scopes, "REDIRECT_URL")

-  // then, you need to get the auth url to redirect the user to the linkedin login page url := client.GetAuthURL("state") fmt.Println(url)
+  // then, you need to get the auth url to redirect the user to the linkedin login page url := builder.GetAuthURL("state") fmt.Println(url)

   // after user accepts, linkedin will redirect to REDIRECT_URL with a code parameter
-  // you need to use this code to authenticate the client code := "CODE" c, err := client.Authenticate(context.Background(), code) if err != nil {
+  // you need to use this code to authenticate and get the client code := "CODE" client, err := builder.GetClient(context.Background(), code) if err != nil {
     log.Fatal(err)
   }

-  // now you can use the client to make requests profile, err := c.GetProfile() if err != nil {
+  // now you can use the client to make requests profile, err := client.GetProfile() if err != nil {
     log.Fatal(err)
   }